-OFFICE OF THE GOVERNOR – News Release – State leaders applaud Supreme Court decision on Thirty Meter Telescope WWPosted on Oct 30, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – State leaders applaud Supreme Court decision on Thirty Meter Telescope WWPosted on Oct 30, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and leaders of the University of Hawai‘i (UH), the Dept. of the Attorney General (AG) and the Dept. of Land and Natural Resources (DLNR) thanked the Hawai‘i Supreme Court for its thorough review of the Thirty Meter Telescope on Maunakea, and the decision that was handed down today.